exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 - module methods: depending on the approach, they can be used instead of the class methods.
 - factory pattern and object creation: the method `from_dna` can be used to create instances of the main class.
 - instance variables: @variables are needed to store the common value/state for all object methods.
-- accessors: `att_reader` can be used to access instance variables.
+- accessors: `att_reader` may be used to access instance variables.
 - access modifiers: `private` can be used to restrict access to the readers.
 - method definition: the `histogram` method needs to be defined.
 - method arguments: the method `from_dna` needs an argument.
 - string: one string is passed as the input.
-- chars: it's necessary to convert the string into an array of chars.
+- chars: can be used to convert the string into an array of characters.
 - strings mutation: `freeze` can be used to prevent string constants from mutating.
 - Enumerable module: including `Enumerable` and implement `each` is one of the possible approaches to this exercise.
 - Enumerable#count: one of the possible ways of counting nucleotides.